 Typography is a craft in itself- it’s the first voice of stating who you are.

 Beware that there are some truly horrible typefaces out there.
 Make sure you’re getting your money’s worth.

 9. Your logo derives meaning from your brand

 “Design is the silent ambassador of your brand.” – Paul Rand

-When deciding on the direction of your logo, make sure that you have already thought about your brand and the direction of your company.
+When deciding on the direction of your logo, make sure that you have already thought about your brand, brand identity, and the direction of your company.
 This guide on building your brand identity from the ground up is a good start.

 It’s often tempting to ask for complex illustrations in a logo.
 However, unless you plan on never using your logo outside of an on-screen/online application, a JPG or PSD isn’t going to cut it.

 Design Done Better

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design